mullerjk/stripeCodeigniter/README.md

 Grab your **Publishable** and **Secret** Keys

-*All instructions needed.
+*All instructions needed here. https://stripe.com/docs/keys#obtain-api-keys*
-https://stripe.com/docs/keys#obtain-api-keys*

-Now with your keys in hand.
+ow you have your keys in hand.
 ## Edit your config.php

 You have to store your keys in your application, I'm not doing any security or optmization because the focus is to keep our application lean e effective.